MORIHIRO SAITO SENSEI 9th dan Aikikai 31 March 1928-13 May 2002

 One of the things that I remember most about Saito Sensei was the size of his wrists when you went to grab him.
 He appeared to be normal size.
 Big by Japanese terms, but normal big guy size for Americans.
 I could not get my hands around his wrist.
 It was like trying to grab hold of a log.
 When I first met him he was still a conductor on the railroad.
 He worked for decades on the railroad, so perhaps that may not have been what he did his whole career.

 I would not have asked him about the railroad work because it would involved a conversation that I would just not know the words he would use.
-In speculating though, if he had started out as a kid doing maintenance on the rail beds or the train cars, that would be really hard, heavy work.
-If he had worked swinging a sledge hammer from dawn to dusk or using huge, heavy wrenches on train car suspensions, his arms would have grown immensely strong doing that kind of work.
+In speculating though, if he had started out as a kid 16 or 17 doing maintenance on the rail beds or the train cars, that would be really hard, heavy work.
+If he had worked swinging a sledge hammer from dawn to dusk or using huge, heavy wrenches on train car suspensions, his arms and body would have grown immensely strong doing that kind of work.

 Saito Sensei video links to Youtube videos

 Undoubtedly many of these videos were produced by Aiki News/Aikido Journal.
 I am not putting them on youtube.
 These have been loaded by others.
 I am just collecting the youtube url addresses and giving you a kind of loose directory.

 Many of these links were working up until about a year ago.
 I see some of them are not working now.